petetae/SET_stock_prediction/README.md

 ## Results<a name="results"></a>
 Results can be found in the following notebook.
 - proj_capstone_pete_3_predict_results.ipynb

+The summary is that we are able to use the following algorithms for predicting with the most optimal results.
+- Gradient boosting
+- Facebook prophet
+- LSTM

+The covid19 statististics is not in one of the optimal features used for prediction.
+The Google trends information is part of the features used for prediction.
+This means that, covid19 has no correlation to the stock price changes, but there is for Google trends.

 For more information, check the Jupyter notebook files or contact the project's author.